New here? Start with the complete side hustle guide →

 The Kit (ConvertKit) App Store

-Kit (ConvertKit) has its own App Store where you can connect directly to tools like Shopify, Teachable, and Linktree, and add features like countdown timers and polls to your emails without needing to mess around with third-party code.
+Kit has its own App Store where you can connect directly to tools like Shopify, Teachable, and Linktree, and add features like countdown timers and polls to your emails without messing around with third-party code.

 Kit (ConvertKit) Pricing in 2026

-The jump to the Creator plan at $39/month is where it gets harder to justify for smaller lists.
-At under 1,000 subscribers, that’s a steep monthly cost compared to something like MailerLite.
-But if you need unlimited automations and you’re actively selling something, it pays for itself quickly.
+That jump to $39/month is where it gets harder to justify for smaller lists.
+At under 1,000 subscribers, that’s a steep cost compared to something like MailerLite.
+But if you need unlimited automations and you’re actively selling, it pays for itself quickly.

 What I Like About Kit (ConvertKit)

-Deliverability is excellent.
-The text-first approach means your emails land in the primary inbox more often than with heavily designed alternatives.
+Deliverability is strong.
+The text-first approach means emails land in the primary inbox more often than heavily designed alternatives.
 That matters more than most people realize.

-The Creator Network is genuinely useful.
-If you’re in the right niche, it adds meaningful list growth without extra effort.
-I’ve experienced this directly — it’s not theoretical.
+The Creator Network is the real differentiator.
+If you’re in the right niche, it adds list growth without extra effort — it’s the single feature MailerLite can’t match, and the main reason I’m making the move.

 Automation logic is clean.
-The visual builder is easy to understand, and the goal-based logic means your sequences behave intelligently rather than just firing emails in a fixed order.
+The visual builder is easy to follow, and the goal-based logic means sequences behave intelligently rather than just firing emails in a fixed order.

 You can sell products natively.
-No need for a separate tool — you can sell digital products directly through Kit (ConvertKit) with a simple Stripe integration.
+No separate tool needed — you can sell digital products straight through Kit with a simple Stripe integration.

 Where Kit (ConvertKit) Falls Short